 Bell Equipment’s Group Chief Executive Officer, Leon Goosen, said the company directly employees approximately 3 000 people in South Africa and supports a deep supply chain of 1 000 South African companies, of which half are based in KZN.
 The close proximity of Bell Equipment to the industrial ports of Durban and Richards Bay allows Bell to export to 80 countries around the world.

 “My visit to Bell Equipment is a display of our commitment to working with big business to grow our economy,” said Dube-Ncube, who called the visit a “huge success”.
 She added that the manufacturing sector is the second largest in the country, providing 20% of the province’s employment and contributing 25% to the KZN’s GDP.
 Bell Equipment, as the country’s leading original equipment manufacturer, is one of the sector’s biggest success stories.

 “We further support SANRAL, as a government entity, on its position to grow the construction and engineering sectors.
-Each year, this MoU will create an environment that attracts new entrants, especially black contractors who will create much-needed jobs for thousands of people,” she said.
+Each year, this MoU will create an environment that attracts new entrants, especially black contractors who will create much-needed jobs for thousands of people.”

 In discussion with the MEC, Goosen addressed the need for support and closer co-operation between the sector and government to realize the full benefits of ‘buy local’ and explore opportunities to further funding solutions for contractors awarded contracts.

 “We found the MEC’s visit beneficial, providing a good understanding of Bell Equipment as a South Africa company and the importance of supporting and buying local.
 We design, manufacture, distribute and support premium products and, while our operation has a massive impact on the economy, it is important to realize that this can only be sustained with the support of our customers and Government,” commented Goosen.